quicwg/multipath/draft-ietf-quic-multipath.md

 still be some unacknowledged packets.
 Some other packets may well be in transit, and could be received shortly after sending the PATH_ABANDON frame.
-As specified above, the endpoints SHOULD send MP_ACK frames promptly, to avoid unnecessary data retransmission after the peer deletes path resources.
+As specified above, the endpoints SHOULD send ACK_MP frames promptly, to avoid unnecessary data retransmission after the peer deletes path resources.

 These MP_ACK frames SHOULD be send on a different path than the